 Creating and making recordings of quality music in a digital way from the comfort of your home studio can be comfortable and at the same time be a rewarding experience.

 Nowadays, recording artists have a chance to turn their home studios to the ultimate state of arts dream working stations.

-However, with numerous audio audio interfaces and mixers in the market, artist frequently face an uphill task of choosing between Audio interface Vs Mixer.
+However, with numerous audio interfaces and mixers in the market, the artist frequently faces an uphill task of choosing between Audio interface vs Mixer.

-This confusion is particularly because most of the modern mixers now features USB connectivity and in this case providing similar functions to an audio interface.
+This confusion is particularly because most of the modern mixers now feature USB connectivity and in this case providing similar functions to an audio interface.